After The Nevada Caucuses, Bernie Sanders Is The Man To Beat

 He said:

 I believe we can defeat [President] Trump and deliver for the American people by empowering the American people to make their own health care choices with 'Medicare for All Who Want It.'
-Sen. Sanders believes in taking away that choice, removing people from having the option of a private plan and replacing it with a public plan, whether you want it or not.
+Senator Sanders believes in taking away that choice, removing people from having the option of a private plan and replacing it with a public plan, whether you want it or not.

 The problem with that is, while most Americans overall oppose Medicare for All, you know who likes it?
 Democrats.